opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/authentik/3_authentik-as-identity-provider-iam.md

 ### Create a new IAM Identity Provider

-1. Log in to your Open Telekom Cloud Console
+1. Log in to your T Cloud Public Console
 2. Navigate to *IAM and Identity Providers* under *Management & Deployment*
 3. Select *Identity Providers* and click *Create Identity Provider* to create a new identity provider with the following values:
    - Name: Give your provider a descriptive name